edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 06.md

 ![46](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2046.png?raw=true)

 Entering a dimension updates immediately.
-Drag and drop updates every time you drop.
+Drag and drop updates every time you drop. **_CAUTION_** if the change in the sketch causes the grid to get all garbled, the resulting surface will be very hard to compute, and can cause FreeCAD to hang.
+This is a limitation of NURBS themselves.
+If you tell FreecAD to compute a pinched and folded NURBS, it will do its best, but the result will be ugly and cost a lot in processor time!

 ![47](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2047.png?raw=true)